6) Lewis Hamilton, 98% (⬇2)

 One major reservation I had about implementing such a system is that it would be difficult to objectively decide which incidents to account for and which to not.
-The current system is that anything referencing a spin, accident or crash (regardless of the perceived fault) would receive no mitigation, whilst a DNF for other reasons (e.g. gearbox) would.
+The current system is that anything referencing a spin, accident or crash (regardless of the perceived fault) would receive no mitigation.
+Any DNF for other reasons (e.g. gearbox) would.
 In cases of DNS, the reason for the non-start is explored in a similar way.
 Sprint races are also factored in, with a roughly 1/3 rating compared to a full GP.

 So, let’s see how this change affects the driver rankings:

 |6) Lewis Hamilton||6) Lewis Hamilton||–|